Import users in bulkLink to this section

 permission_key- the permissions key for the permission a user will be assigned (that is not included in their role).
 If the user is to be assigned more than one permission, use a comma separated list.

-external_organization_id- the ID of the organizations you want the user to be imported into (if applicable).
+external_organization_id- the third-party supplied ID of the organizations you want the user to be imported into.
+Only required if you are importing roles and permissions with user data.
 If the user belongs to more than one organization, use a comma separated list.

 💡 bcrypt $2b variant support: Please note if you are importing bcrypt hashes with the $2b variant, Kinde will substitute this for the $2a variant.
 These are interchangeable as long as you were not running OpenBSD at the time the hashes were generated.